franchad/1-Intro-to-Finance/README.md

 ## Investment

 Albert has raised 72.9 million from 14 investors since 2015 in 7 rounds, including pre-seed, seed, series A, and most recently, series B on March 10th, 2020.
-That round pulled in a 50 million investment from capital G, a growth capital fund financed by alphabet for growth-stage technology companies.
+The series B pulled in a 50 million investment from capital G, a growth capital fund financed by alphabet for growth-stage technology companies.
 Albert's largest investors are 500 startups, QED investors, capital G Finance, solution labs, and Portage 3 Ventures.

 ## Business Activities